stavinski/showdown/README.md

     Pull back juicy info on external targets from shodan!

-positional arguments:
-  {file,net}

 optional arguments:
   -h, --help            show this help message and exit --key-file KEY_FILE, -kf KEY_FILE
                         Shodan API key file, if not provided then API key will be prompted for.
   --plugins PLUGIN [PLUGIN ...], -p PLUGIN [PLUGIN ...]
-                        Plugins to run, defaults to info vulns ssl http shares.
+                        Plugins to run (defaults: info vulns ssl http shares).
   --verbose, -v         Increase the logging verbosity.
   --version, -V         show program's version number and exit --threads THREADS, -t THREADS
-                        Number of threads to use for retrieving hosts.
-Defaults to 10 --list-plugins, -lp   Lists plugins available.
+                        Number of threads to use for retrieving hosts (default: 10) --list-plugins, -lp   Lists plugins available.
   --formatter {console,csv}, -ft {console,csv}
-                        Formatter to use for output, default is console.
+                        Formatter to use for output (default: console).
   --output FILE, -o FILE
-                        Output file to use, default is stdout.
+                        Output file to use (default: stdout).
-  --no-color            Outputs to console with no color.
-Default is False.
+  --no-color            Outputs to console with no color (default: False).
   --min-severity SEVERITY
-                        Minimum severity to report on.
-Default is INFO.
+                        Minimum severity to report on (default: INFO).

+Input mode:
+  {file,net}            Either from file or network address(es).
 ```

 ## Plugins